This is a definitive guide to choosing route optimization software.

 Planning routes automatically removes a lot of the pressure from your teams.

-And since the software automatically tracks progress and updates it across the delivery management platform, there is less unnecessary communication between teams.
+And since the driver route software automatically tracks progress and updates it across the delivery management platform, there is less unnecessary communication between teams.

-The average starting cost of route optimization software is $100.
+The average starting cost of delivery route optimization software is around $20 per vehicle.
 But this price depends on a few factors.

 First, it depends on whether you just want route optimization, or do you want to invest in a more robust system and choose delivery management software.